Smooth quotients of principally polarized abelian varieties: Smooth quotients of principally polarized abelian varieties

 In particular $G$ is a direct product of symmetric groups and of groups of the form $(\Z/m\Z)^{g_i}\rtimes S_{g_i}$ with $m\in\{2,3,4,6\}$. \end{theorem}

-The idea of the proof is the following: we use the classification results given in Section \ref{sec prelim} in order to exhibit subvarieties of $A$ that look like Examples \ref{ex1} and \ref{ex2}, and possibly \ref{ex3}.
-We will then use results by Debarre in order to prove that this last case cannot occur if $A$ is principally polarized and that the subvarieties isomorphic to Example \ref{ex1} are already principally polarized and hence split as direct factors.
+The idea of the proof is the following: we use the results given in Section \ref{sec prelim} in order to study and classify $G$-stable abelian subvarieties of $A$ according to whether they correspond to Examples \ref{ex1}, \ref{ex2} or \ref{ex3}.
+We will then use results by Debarre in order to prove that Example \ref{ex3} cannot occur if $A$ is principally polarized and that the subvarieties isomorphic to Example \ref{ex1} are already principally polarized and hence split as direct factors.
 Finally, we will prove that the remaining variety comes from the standard construction.\\

-We start with a lemma on the objects considered by Debarre in \cite{Debarre}.
-Recall the subgroup of the polarized abelian variety $(X,\Xi_X)$ we defined above: